fkertesz/ADIOS2-bpview/README.md

 - Step count must be 1.
 - Both selection counts must include exactly one entry that is greater than 1.
 Examples: [1,23,1] , [47,1,1,1].

+2 1-D Array Comparison Plot Series:

+- More options must be displayed.
+- Step count must be greater than 1.
+- Both selection counts must include exactly one entry that is greater than 1.
+Examples: [1,23,1] , [47,1,1,1].

 Credits: